 Reconsideration of Effective Control for Repurchase Agreements.
 In April 2011, the FASB issued ASU 2011-03, "Reconsideration of Effective Control for Repurchase Agreements".
-ASU

-2011-03 amends ASC Topic 860, Transfers and Servicing, by removing from the assessment of effective control (1) the criterion requiring the transferor to have the ability to repurchase or redeem the financial assets on substantially the agreed terms, even in the event of default by the transferee, and (2) the collateral maintenance implementation related to that criterion.
-The guidance is effective for the first interim or annual period beginning on or after December 15, 2011.
-This ASU is not expected to have a material impact on the Company's financial condition.
+ASU 2011-03 amends ASC Topic 860, Transfers and Servicing, by removing from the assessment of effective control (1) the criterion requiring the transferor to have the ability to repurchase or redeem the financial assets on substantially the agreed terms, even in the event of default by the transferee, and (2) the collateral maintenance implementation related to that criterion.
+The guidance was effective for the Company beginning in 2012.
+This ASU did not have a material impact on the Company's financial condition.

 Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRS.
 In May 2011, the FASB issued ASU 2011-04, "Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRS".
 ASU 2011-04 amends ASC Topic 820, Fair Value Measurements and Disclosures.
 The amendments clarify the application of existing fair value measurements and disclosure requirements, change certain principles related to measuring fair value, and require additional disclosures about fair value measurements.
 For public companies, the guidance is effective during interim or annual periods beginning on or after December 15, 2011.
 For nonpublic companies, the guidance is effective for annual periods beginning after December 15, 2011.
-This ASU is not expected to have a material impact on the Company's financial condition.
+This ASU did not have a material impact on the Company's financial condition.

 Compensation - Retirement Benefits Multiemployer Plans (Subtopic 715-80).
 In September 2011, the FASB issued ASU 2011-09, "Compensation - Retirement Benefits Multiemployer Plans (Subtopic 715-80)".
 ASU 2011-09 requires that employers provide additional quantitative and qualitative disclosures for multiemployer pension plans and other postretirement benefit plans.
 The amended disclosures provide users with more detailed information about an employer's involvement in multiemployer pension plans including the significant multiemployer plans in which an employer participates, the level of an employer's participation in the significant multiemployer plans, the financial health of the multiemployer plans, and the nature of the employer's commitments to the plan.
 For public entities, the amendments in this ASU are effective for fiscal years ending after December 15, 2011.
 For nonpublic entities the amendments in this ASU are effective for fiscal years ending after December 15, 2012.
 Early adoption is permitted.
-Since these amended principles require only additional disclosures concerning multiemployer pension and other postretirement benefit plans, adoption will not affect the Company's financial condition.
+Since these amended principles require only additional disclosures concerning multiemployer pension and other postretirement benefit plans, adoption did not affect the Company's financial condition.